BVI Seminar Series

 What if it rains?
 Sensing for vehicle autonomy in bad weather

-The universities of Birmingham, Heriot-Watt and Edinburgh are working together with Jaguar Land Rover on the often-overlooked problem of sensing and algorithmic processing in bad weather, including fog, snow, mist, smoke, rain, night and other unforeseen conditions.
+The universities of Birmingham, Heriot-Watt and Edinburgh are working together with Jaguar Land Rover to expand research capability to move from enhanced driver assistance towards the central challenge of a fully autonomous car.
 In this talk, Professor Wallace will give an overview of the several different research tasks that lead to a successful prototype.

 - Friday 15th June 2018 - Professor Sarah Street, University of Bristol

 British Cinema in Colour: Creativity, Culture and the Negotiation of Innovation

 Unlike the coming of sound, colour did not revolutionise the film industry overnight, and charting the British experience of colour offers fascinating insights into the complex network of issues that accompany the introduction of new technologies.
 The talk demonstrates the unique contribution of the many British technicians and directors who negotiated their way through the various economic, technical and aesthetic challenges posed by colour.